Four Kumaras: Discourses

 The Bhagavata Purana narrates the visit of the four Kumaras to the court of King Prithu, the first sovereign in Hindu mythology and an avatar of Vishnu.
 The king worships the sages and asked them about the way of emancipation (moksha) that can be followed by all people who are caught in the web of worldly things.
 Sanatkumara tells the king that Vishnu is the refuge to all and grants liberation of the cycle of births and rebirths.
 His worship frees one from material desires and lust.
 One should be freed from material objects, live a simple life of non-violence and devotion of Vishnu and follow the teachings of a good guru and undergo self-realisation.
 One should realize that all living things are forms of God.
 Without devotion and knowledge, humans are incomplete.
 Out of four purusharthas ("goals of life"), only moksha is eternal, while religious duty, wealth and pleasure decay with this life.
 While all beings are subject to destruction, the soul and God in our bodies are eternal.
-So it is paramount that one surrenders to God (as Vishnu or Krishna), said Sanatkumara ending his counsel.
+So it is paramount that one surrenders to Vishnu, said Sanatkumara ending his counsel.
 Prithu worships the Kumaras again, who blessed him.

 The first section or Purvabhaga of Naradiya Purana, an upapurana has 4 padas or sections, each told by the four Kumaras respectively to Narada.
 Brahma, who had received the knowledge of the Puranas from Vishnu, imbibed this to his Four Kumaras, who then taught the Puranas to Narada.
 Narada transmitted it to Vyasa, who scripted them into the Puranic texts.
 The Vishnu Purana is recorded in two parts, the Vishnu Purana and Naradiya Purana.
 The teachings of Sanaka of the Kumara brothers are contained in the Naradiya Purana which is also divided into two parts, the first part containing the teachings of Sanaka and others.